pascal-mueller/bachelor_thesis/README.md

 - `tex`: Contains the source for the actual written thesis.

 # Status
-This thesis is in review.
+This thesis was graded with 6.0